After Watching 'Marvel's 616', Take a Deeper Dive into 'Japanese Spider-Man'

 WHO?!?

-Takuya Tamashiro couldn’t be more different from Peter Parker if he tried.
+Takuya Yamashiro couldn’t be more different from Peter Parker if he tried.
 He wasn’t a scientist or a photographer, but a motocross racer.
 He is given his powers by Garia, the last survivor of the planet Spider.
 Garia’s ship crash-landed on Earth after being attacked by Professor Monster and the Iron Cross Army.
 The crash also causes the death of Takuya’s father.
 To help protect the Earth and gain revenge for his father’s death, Takuya takes on the mantle of Spider-Man.

 Can he spin webs any size?